When Cases Individually Meet Standard of Care, But Collectively They Don’t

 It is my obligation to draw conclusions based on the pattern identified throughout my review, not just on the individual cases.
 For this reason, NorthGauge provides a summary report whenever five or more cases for one physician are reviewed.
 In this case, the summary report provided an opportunity to outline my concerns regarding the technical skill and decision-making of the operator.
 Ultimately, this cumulative evaluation highlights the importance that hospitals must place on trending clinical outcomes, tracked and organized by the attending physician or surgeon.
 By monitoring longitudinally, patterns of deficiency in skill, knowledge, citizenship, etc. may be unearthed.
 When viewed in sum, several individually explainable complications might unearth a larger issue with a practitioner and avoid further harm to patients.

-Peer review can be used for identifying trends, improving quality of care, and ultimately keeping patients safe.
+Medical and physician peer review can be used for identifying trends, improving quality of care, and ultimately keeping patients safe.
 A robust cross section of cases for review is an important consideration when hospital leadership engages in focused peer review.
 Looking at a single case is akin to feeling an elephant’s tail in a dark room and assuming you know everything about the animal!
-While there is a time and place for single case review, a concerning pattern warrants review of a sufficient number of cases necessary to determine if there is cause for concern. –Robert Mordkin, MD
+While there is a time and place for single case review, a concerning pattern warrants review of a sufficient number of cases necessary to determine if there is cause for concern. —Robert Mordkin, MD